graphprotocol/docs/pages/en/studio/billing.mdx

 4. Add bridged GRT to the billing contract on Polygon.
 The billing contract address is: [0x10829DB618E6F520Fa3A01c75bC6dDf8722fA9fE](https://polygonscan.com/address/0x10829DB618E6F520Fa3A01c75bC6dDf8722fA9fE).

    a) In order to complete step #4, you'll need to switch your network in your wallet to Polygon.
-You can add Polygon's network by connecting your wallet and clicking on "Choose Matic (Polygon) Mainnet" [here.](https://chainlist.org/) Once you've added the network, switch it over in your wallet by navigating to the network pill on the top right hand side corner.
+You can add Polygon's network by connecting your wallet and clicking on "Choose Matic (Polygon) Mainnet" [here.](https://chainlist.org/) Once you've added the network, switch it over in your wallet by navigating to the network pill on the top right-hand side corner.
 In Metamask, the network is called **Matic Mainnnet.**

 At the end of each week, if you used your API keys, you will receive an invoice based on the query fees you have generated during this period.
 This invoice will be paid using GRT available in your balance.
 Query volume is evaluated by the API keys you own.
 Your balance will be updated after fees are withdrawn.